hannutt/MsgBoard/README.md

 Features at this moment:

+PROTECTED ROUTES

+The routes are secured with the React router V6.
+On the login page, the authentication token is stored in LocalStorage if the username and password are correct.then the private routes component uses the localstorage get item method to get a "true" value that authenticates access to other pages.

+The default value of the private route component is "False", which prevents access to routes without a successful login.

 SWEARWORD FILTER

 when you write messages, the program checks your sentences for swear words. if yes, the program will tell you about the use of prohibited words and you must remove them if you want to save your message in the database.
 This feature is made with a JavaScript list. the user's input is compared to a list of common English swear words.